Tenderly/hardhat-tenderly/examples/contract-verification/README.md

 - Default: `false`, contracts are verified publically.
 - To run a private verification set `TENDERLY_PRIVATE_VERIFICATION=true`.
 Any other value is considered not true.

-### Tenderly Plugin verification methods: automatic and manual
+### Tenderly Plugin verification approaches: automatic and manual

 - Tenderly Hardhat plugin runs with automatic verifications **enabled by default** unless explicitly configured otherwise.
 See hardhat config line 31.
 - To control if you're automatic or manual verification, use `TENDERLY_AUTOMATIC_VERIFICATION`.